Staff & Board of Directors

-President Steve Zarnowski has been a driving force of Nantahala Racing Club since the early 1990’s.
+President Steve Zarnowski has been a driving force of the Nantahala Racing Club since the early 1990s.
 His hands-on involvement with the club has ranged from organizing pool-rolling sessions to soliciting sponsorship, driving policy, and acting as club historian.

-Steve is perhaps best known for his roll as The Starter at NRC races on the Nantahala.
+Steve is perhaps best known for his role as The Starter at NRC races on the Nantahala.
 Many notable paddling personalities in the Southeast can brag to have begun their paddling careers in the pool or on the river with Steve.

 Vice President Lee Leibfarth is a former competitive whitewater slalom kayaker and a four-time National Junior Slalom Team coach.
 He spent almost a decade serving on the US National Whitewater Slalom Committee, was competition chair for the ACA Dixie Division, and has worked with NRC since 2002.
 Since 2019, he has coached his daughter, Evy, and other athletes on the international racing circuit, including World Cups, World Championships, and the Olympics.

 Lee has been involved in paddling for over 30 years, and still enjoys sharing his passion for kayaking with others.
 Lee coaches the NRC youth slalom team on the Nantahala and at training camps and races around the country.
 He lives in Bryson City, NC with his wife, Jean, and daughter, Evy, who trains with the NRC youth slalom team.

 Treasurer Brian Reeder started whitewater kayaking back when all boats were pointed on both ends, and few were made of plastic.
 As a product of outdoor experimental learning, he is keen to see youth get excited about whitewater kayaking.
 He was asked to help judge at the age-group nationals some years ago when he came down to paddle and watch a friend’s son race.
 Ever since that day, he has enjoyed helping with the NRC events.
 He has also been known to run shuttle on his motorcycle.